May 3, 2021

 And though that example isn’t the most often, it is entirely possible.

-The most significant difference between a psychiatrist and everything else is the understanding and usage of pharmacotherapy.
-The most significant difference between a psychiatrist and everything else we have mentioned is understanding pharmacotherapy as they are technically physicians and they can prescribe.
+The most significant difference between a psychiatrist and everything else we have mentioned is understanding pharmacotherapy as they are technically physicians and they can prescribe medication.
 These include schizophrenia, bipolar disorder, and major depression.

 Yet, if psychiatrists are involved with treating mental disorders, are they not involved in clinical psychology?
 Also, if a psychotherapist technically treats suffering caused by mental disorders, is that not a kind of medicine?